jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 In the previous lesson, you created an empty `index.html` template file.
 Let's add some content to this template.

 Start by navigating to Appearance -> Editor.
-You'll be presented with a blank canvas, ready to add content to your index.html template.
+The Site Editor will open and after clicking anywhere on the blank canvas, you will be ready to add content to your index.html template.

 ![The index template in the editor](https://learn.wordpress.org/files/2022/10/empty-index-template.png)

 As the index template is the default template that WordPress will load if it can't find a matching template file for the content being rendered, it's a good idea to add some content to this template.
 General best practice is to populate this template with a query loop, so that all posts on the site are displayed.

-> **Note:** If you're not familiar with the Query Loop, take a look at this [handy tutorial](https://learn.wordpress.org/tutorial/taking-advantage-of-query-loops/).
+> **Note:** The Query Loop block is equivalent to [The Loop](https://codex.wordpress.org/The_Loop) in a classic theme.
+For more details on the power of the Query Loop block, take a look at this [tutorial](https://learn.wordpress.org/tutorial/taking-advantage-of-query-loops/).

 While editing your template, you can toggle the Site Editor's List View to get a better overview of the template's structure, and select specific blocks.